Moon Knight (miniseries): Costumes

 Meghan Kasperlik serves as the costume designer.
 Diab wanted the costumes to have a lot of Egyptian symbols and iconography, with Kasperlik finding ways to include "those subtleties but still representing Egyptian culture today and also Ancient Egyptians symbols from the past".
 She also worked with Cella to ensure the same symbols on the sets were incorporated into the costumes.

 Grant's costumes were meant to evoke the "coolness" of Brixton but with some elements "off", with Kasperlik finding vintage shirts in New York for the character, and later incorporating a "clunkier shoe to weigh this character down" and a Chore coat.
 Spector has a "desert look with a tactical, utilitarian and lighter costume".
 He also has a hoodie and vest with multiple functions which was foreshadowing for Moon Knight's cape effect.
 Arthur Harrow's costumes are "monk-like" inspired by real-life cult leaders, while El-Faouly has a more athletic look with Cairo and London influences.
 Harrow has Ammit's death prayer inscribed on his bracelet, while El-Faouly's Egyptian touches are subtlety featured in her jewelry.
 El-Faouly also has teases throughout the series hinting at her becoming the Scarlet Scarab, such as her pants being the same print as when she is in the Scarlet Scarab suit.
 Most of El-Faouly's costumes were custom-made, despite their contemporary appearance.

 Oscar Isaac as Moon Knight (L) and Mr. Knight (R).
 Both the Moon Knight and the Mr. Knight costumes contained Khonshu's symbol, with Moon Knight's design based on the Universe X version of the character from the comics, while Mr. Knight's adapted the similar three-piece suit from the comics.

 Moon Knight's costume consists of armor and Ancient Egyptian bandages, with hieroglyphic-like symbols on his cape, which feature Khonshu's oath and are in a repeating pattern on the underlining in a foil-like fabric.
-The moon crest on his chest, from which he spawns his crescent darts, also contains the oath of Khonshu, while additional hieroglyphs on his pants that state "Rise and live again as my fist of vengeance.
+The moon crest on his chest, from which he spawns his crescent darts, also contains the oath of Khonshu, while additional hieroglyphs on his pants state "Rise and live again as my fist of vengeance.
 My Moon Knight."
 His mummy bandage design is based on the Universe X version of the character from the comics, and was designed to conjure around Spector, giving it a supernatural quality and helping to differentiate it from similarly forming hero suits in the MCU that use nanotech.
 Feige suggested taking the bandage design and combining it with the character's more modern design in the comics.
 She ultimately chose to separate the costume into many layers and not turn it into a molded piece with the piece and texture on top, as she wanted to incorporate symbolism of Khonshu into her design.
 The Moon Knight suit was created by FBFX in London, and consisted of over 803 different pieces.
 It was created out of a flexible "Euro jersey" material, and featured 3D printed textures and colors to give it depth and texture.